OPEOStudio/simplescrapper/README.txt

 Hi everyone !

-Here is a very very simple scrapper that scrap an awesome website, sous-traiter.com
+Here is a very very simple scrapper that scraps an awesome website, sous-traiter.com

 Given its robots.txt, it is OK to scrap it for contact infos but not